Article

 Tax on savings explained - how much will you pay?

-Many savers with relatively modest sums in bank and building society accounts are likely to be caught up paying tax on savings as higher interest rates increase income.
+Many savers with relatively modest sums in bank and building society accounts can be caught paying tax on savings as higher interest rates have increased income.
 Find out how tax on savings interest works.

 | 7 min read